LukeMotti/GITHUB_GETTING_STARTED/README.md

 + `git clone` \<project_url\>
   + Clone the repository once for the first time to yourself as a local repository
 + `git pull`
-  + Update the repository from the GitHub repository
+  + Update the local repository from the GitHub repository
 + `git add` \<files\>
   + Prepare the edited files for commit and push
 + `git commit`